ucsf-wynton/wynton-website-hpc/docs/get-started/access-cluster.md

 # Login

-The Wynton cluster can be accessed via standard SSH protocols.
+To access the Wynton cluster you need an account - any UCSF affiliate can get an [account]({{ '/about/join.html' | relative_url }}).
+Anyone with a Wynton account, can access the cluster via _Secure Shell (SSH)_.
 Since access is restricted to computers on the UCSF network, make sure you are first connected via the [UCSF VPN], if you are outside.

 ## Instructions

-To log into the cluster, assuming your user name is `alice` (case sensitive), do the following:
+To log into the cluster, assuming your user name on Wynton is `alice` (case sensitive), do the following:

 1. Open a terminal (called 'Terminal' on macOS and most Linux distributions),